 Internal walls

 Repair category 1

-Notes No significant defects noted.
+Notes No significant defects were noted.

 Floors including sub-floors

 Repair category 1

-Notes Flooring has a degree of bounce and requires to be checked as appropriate.
+Notes No significant defects were noted.

 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.